frenchie68/Z79Forth/README.md

 Please note that it is not recommend to clone master directly, as the software may not match the schematics.
 The recommended approach is to clone a release.

+The REL-ANS94 branch has an ANSI compliant implementation of the Core word set and a few extras from other wrod sets.
+It is now considered ready for prime time!